PhD Innovation Program

 - A statement (2-page max) describing an example of a broad technology development problem that interests you.
 This should be written in the general form of a proposal for funding.
 Note: students should identify the name(s) of 1 or 2 potential Thayer School faculty advisors for their proposed work.
 Prior contact with those faculty members by email is recommended.

 - A C.V.
 (3-page max).

-Admission to this program will be determined by a committee consisting of the Dean of Thayer School or the Faculty Coordinator of the Program (Professor Eric Fossum), and members of the faculty, drawn from those serving on the program Advisory Board.
+Admission to this program will be determined by a committee consisting of the Dean of Thayer School or the Director of the Program (Professor Eric Fossum), and members of the faculty, drawn from those serving on the program Advisory Board.
 Finalists will be interviewed, either in person or by videoconference, by the selection committee.

 - January 1: Application and materials due

 - Late January to early February: Interviews (by telephone or on-campus)